maschnetwork/aws-lambda-spring-boot-3/README.md

 # Spring Boot 3 on AWS Lambda example

-The following repository contains an example of a Spring Boot 3 application that is running on AWS Lambda.
+The following repository contains an example of a Spring Boot 3 application that is running on AWS Lambda (Java 17).
+It leverages the new version of the [Serverless Java Container library](https://github.com/awslabs/aws-serverless-java-container) for compatibility between API Gateway events and Spring Boot 3.
+For additional information please see this [hands on workshop](https://catalog.workshops.aws/java-on-aws-lambda/en-US/01-migration/01-setup-and-deploy/java-container).
-Since Spring Boot 3 is based on Java 17, we have to use a [AWS Lambda custom runtime](https://aws.amazon.com/blogs/compute/build-a-custom-java-runtime-for-aws-lambda/).
-For translation between
-API Gateway Events and plain HTTP requests the project uses the [AWS Lambda Web adapter](https://github.com/awslabs/aws-lambda-web-adapter).

 ## Prerequisites

-- Docker
 - Maven
 - Java 17
 - [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/cli.html)